-\textbf{Incorporate Knowledge Encoders.} ERNIE \cite{ERNIE} integrates token-oriented knowledge information into textual information using a knowledgeable encoder that takes two types of input: the token embedding and the concatenation of the token and entity embeddings.
+\textbf{Incorporate Knowledge Encoders.} ERNIE \cite{ERNIE} integrates a knowledge encoder to incorporate KG information, which takes two types of input: the token embedding and the concatenation of the token and entity embeddings.
 Building on ERNIE, ERNIE 3.0 \cite{ERNIE-3} builds a few task-specific modules upon the universal representation module to enable easy customization of the model for natural language understanding and generation tasks.
-BERT-MK \cite{BERT-MK} utilizes a graph contextualized knowledge embedding module to learn graph contextualized knowledge in subgraphs and incorporates the learned knowledge into the language model for knowledge generalization.
-CokeBERT \cite{CokeBERT} utilizes three modules for selecting contextual knowledge and embedding knowledge context based on textual context, in which the text encoder computes embeddings for the input text, the dynamic knowledge context encoder dynamically selects knowledge context based on textual context and computes knowledge embeddings conditioned on text context and KG context, while the knowledge fusion encoder fuses textual context and dynamic knowledge context embeddings for better language understanding.
-JointLK \cite{JointLK} performs joint reasoning between PLM and graph neural network (GNN) through a dense bidirectional attention module to effectively fuse and reason over question and KG representations.
-Moreover, it utilizes the attention weights generated by joint reasoning to automatically select relevant nodes from the noisy KG during reasoning.
+BERT-MK \cite{BERT-MK} utilizes a graph contextualized knowledge embedding module to learn knowledge in subgraphs and incorporates the learned knowledge into the language model for knowledge generalization.
+CokeBERT \cite{CokeBERT} utilizes three modules to select contextual knowledge and embed knowledge context, where the text encoder computes embeddings for the input text, the knowledge context encoder dynamically selects knowledge context based on textual context and computes knowledge embeddings, while the knowledge fusion encoder fuses textual context and knowledge context embeddings for better language understanding.
+JointLK \cite{JointLK} performs joint reasoning between PLM and a graph neural network (GNN) through a dense bidirectional attention module to effectively fuse and reason over question and KG representations.
 KET \cite{KET} interprets contextual utterances using hierarchical self-attention and dynamically leverages external commonsense knowledge using a context-aware affective graph attention mechanism to detect emotions in textual conversations.
 Liu \textit{et al.} \cite{liu-etal-2022-relational} proposed a memory-augmented approach to condition a PLM on a KG, which represents the KG as a set of relation triples and retrieves pertinent relations for a given context to enhance text generation.
-QA-GNN \cite{QA-GNN} uses a PLM to estimate the importance of nodes to identify relevant knowledge from large KGs, and combines the QA context and KG to form a joint graph and mutually updates their representations through graph-based message passing to perform joint reasoning over the QA context and KG.
-GreaseLM \cite{GreaseLM} integrates encoded representations from a PLM and a GNN through several layers of modality interaction operations.
-KLMo \cite{KLMo} explicitly models the interaction between entity spans in texts and all entities and relations in a contextual KG using a novel knowledge aggregator and trains the model with both relation prediction and entity linking objectives.
+QA-GNN \cite{QA-GNN} uses a PLM to estimate the importance of nodes to identify relevant knowledge from large KGs, and combines the QA context and KG to form a joint graph.
+Then, it mutually updates the representations of QA context and KG through graph-based message passing to perform joint reasoning.
+GreaseLM \cite{GreaseLM} integrates embeddings from a PLM and a GNN through several layers of modality interaction operations.
+KLMo \cite{KLMo} explicitly models the interaction between entity spans in texts and all entities and relations in a contextual KG using a novel knowledge aggregator.